 Withdrawal Symptoms: The Tip Of the Iceberg

-Although it is possible to manage mild withdrawal symptoms at home, this doesn’t guarantee full recovery from substance abuse.
+Although it is possible to manage mild withdrawal symptoms at home, this doesn’t guarantee full recovery from substance use disorder.
 Freeing yourself from withdrawal is just the tip of the iceberg.
 If you experience frequent relapses or near-death complications due to addiction, seeking expert treatment may be your way to better health and a better life.

 Sunshine Behavioral Health strives to help people who are facing substance abuse, addiction, mental health disorders, or a combination of these conditions.
 It does this by providing compassionate care and evidence-based content that addresses health, treatment, and recovery.